What Do White Roses Mean?

-Most commonly, white roses’ meaning is connected to purity and innocence, which has made the blooms a long-time favorite for those wishing to express the very truest of true love.
-For this reason, white roses as part of bridal flower arrangements is almost a given.
+Most commonly, white flowers’ meaning is connected to purity and innocence, which has made the blooms a long-time favorite for those wishing to express the very truest of true love.
+For this reason, white roses as part of bridal rose bouquets are almost a given.

-White roses’ meanings of fidelity and faithfulness are appropriate for such occasions and their elegant simplicity coordinates perfectly with all other colors.
+White roses’ symbolism of fidelity and faithfulness is appropriate for such occasions and their elegant simplicity coordinates perfectly with all other colors.

 In Victorian times, the meaning of white roses and white hydrangeas was slightly different.
 While white flower arrangements could mean innocence and honesty of intention, it was also considered that white flowers meant the loss of passion.